0xDaizz/SRT-ts/README.md

 ### todo

 -   update docs

 -   publish package

 -   ...

 disclaimer: all tests passed but use at your own risk.

+---

+## Quick start

+`npm install srt-ts`